 10. Treat Yo’ Self.

 Lastly, reward a habit well done.
 This reinforces the habit and helps it stick.
-Rewards give us a happy feeling.
-As silly as it might sound, a fist pump, self hug, round of self applause or even a pat on the chest after finishing one cup of water makes us want to keep up the good work.
+Rewards give you a happy feeling.
+As silly as it might sound, a fist pump, self hug, round of self-applause or even a pat on the chest after finishing one cup of water can make you want to keep up the good work.

 But don’t stop there!
-Give rewards at the end of the day (mineral water, favorite show or book), week, month.
-Looking forward to rewards helps keep us motivated when we might not see immediate results.
+Give yourself rewards at the end of the day, week, month.
+Looking forward to a reward helps keep you motivated when immediate results aren’t seen.

-Most important is to tweak the routine until it works best for us.
+Most important is to tweak your routine until it works best for you.

 When is the best time to drink water?

 - Before, during and after exercise – so the body performs at its highest level.

 - At least two hours before bed so a bathroom break doesn’t wake you up – deep sleep is important.